Mayonnaise Manufacturing Process Challenges

 Production of Mayonnaise

 The physical structure formed while mayonnaise processing is largely dependent on the product’s oil volume fraction and droplet size distribution.
 The densely packed structure of oil droplets determines the consistency and rheological properties of a mayonnaise.
 The smaller the droplets are, the more densely packed the mayonnaise structure becomes, resulting in higher viscosities.
-So if a stiffer mayonnaise is desired, smaller oil droplets are necessary.
+So if a stiffer mayonnaise is desired, mayonnaise equipment capable of producing smaller oil droplets is necessary.

 Mayonnaise Production Solutions

-The Quadro Ytron® Jet Mixer configured with our bypass dispersion assembly is ideally suited to the first step of mayonnaise preparation with the ability to disperse powders or liquid ingredients sub-surface in the pre-mix.
+The Quadro Ytron® Jet Mixer configured with our bypass dispersion assembly is ideally suited to the first step of commercial mayonnaise production — mayonnaise preparation — with the ability to disperse powders or liquid ingredients sub-surface in the pre-mix.
 Sub-surface dispersion through the Jet Mixer head prevents powder lumps and agglomerates from forming, while also creating a uniform distribution of course oil droplets for the next step of processing.
-A uniform distribution in the pre-mix improves the reliability of droplet size reduction in the emulsifier while producing a more consistent stability in the mayonnaise.
+This mayonnaise manufacturing equipment delivers uniform distribution in the pre-mix, improving the reliability of droplet size reduction in the emulsifier while producing a more consistent stability in the mayonnaise.

 For the second step of the mayonnaise production process, the mayonnaise pre-mix can either be pumped through a Quadro Ytron® Z-Emulsifier or a Quadro® HV-Emulsifier.
 If a typical mayonnaise is desired with droplet sizes between 1-5μm, the Z Emulsifier is an ideal solution.
 The Z Emulsifier allows custom selection of up to three stages of rotor-stator tooling to meet the needs of processing mayonnaise at a higher capacity than a colloid mill, while maintaining a single-pass process.
 If a stiffer mayonnaise is desired our new HV-Emulsifier can be used to significantly reduce oil droplet size (i.e. below 1μm is possible), and more easily attain a densely packed structure, resulting in higher viscosity product.